Scorgan01/JuncTekBM-to-N2k/README.md

 Kudos:<br>
 The implementation bases on the great work of other projects, first and foremost on the NMEA2000 libraries of Timo Lappalainen: https://github.com/ttlappalainen<br>
 All N2k handling uses code by AK-Homberger: https://github.com/AK-Homberger<br>
-Battery monitor message reading and parsing takes ideas from PlJakobs https://github.com/pljakobs/JuncTek_Batterymonitor/tree/main<br>
+Battery monitor message reading and parsing takes ideas from PlJakobs: https://github.com/pljakobs/JuncTek_Batterymonitor/tree/main<br>
 OTA web update leverages the example from ArduinoOTA Library and work from Rui Santos for adjustments to work with WiFi AP: http://randomnerdtutorials.com<br>
 OTA web page design was inspired by: https://lastminuteengineers.com/esp32-ota-web-updater-arduino-ide/